-It has also been indicated that abusing alcohol or drugs can also cause depression or cause a worsening of depressive symptoms already present.
+Abusing alcohol or drugs can also cause depression or cause a worsening of depressive symptoms already present.
 Because addictive substances affect the same areas of the brain that symptoms of depression do, these people are more likely to become addicted.
-Once substance abuse is added to the mix, the structure and function of the brain can become permanently altered which may make the treatment of depression much more difficult.
+Once substance abuse is added to the mix, the structure and function of the brain can become permanently altered.
+This may make the treatment of depression much more difficult.

 Importance of Treatment for Depression

-Treatment of depression is significantly important for a number of reasons.
+Treatment of depression is important for many reasons.
 Early treatment can prevent the use of addictive substances and can lead to a higher chance of success.
-Treatment is also vital for individuals struggling with both depression and substance abuse, because if one condition is addressed without the other, then relapse is more likely to occur.
+Treatment is also vital for individuals struggling with both depression and substance abuse.
+If one condition is addressed without the other, then relapse is more likely to occur.
 Getting help from a treatment center offers the best chance at addressing both conditions and making sure that one does not cause a relapse in the other.

-In order to effectively treat depression at The Summit Wellness Group, we use holistic rehab approaches to address negative behaviors and coping mechanisms, target chemical imbalances through medication, and address possible causes or traumas through psychotherapy.
+In order to treat depression at The Summit Wellness Group, we use holistic rehab approaches to address negative behaviors and coping mechanisms.
+We also target chemical imbalances through medication and address possible trauma through psychotherapy.
 This combination of techniques is what makes our programs, treatment plans, and staff so successful in helping people through recovery.
-The most effective approach towards depression includes the utilization of our holistic approaches, like art therapy, yoga, chiropractic care, and mindfulness practices.
-Holistic approaches have been linked to long-term recovery because they enable our clients to form healthy habits for continued, after-care treatment that may help prevent a possible relapse.
+The most effective approach towards depression includes our holistic approaches, like art therapy, yoga, chiropractic care, and mindfulness practices.
+Holistic approaches are linked to long-term recovery because they enable our clients to form healthy habits for continued, after-care treatment that may help prevent a possible relapse.

 Incorporating holistic therapies into daily life bridges the gap between treatment and long-term coping mechanisms.
 By focusing on more than just “curing the disease,” holistic therapies target the entire person and improve their overall well-being.
 This takes focus away from addiction and helps clients gain a better understanding of how the body and mind connect and how overall health can improve quality of life.

 If you feel like symptoms of depression have had a negative impact on any aspect of your life, asking for help is the first step in reaching recovery.
 Depression can make it hard to see a way out, especially when coupled with the effects of substance abuse.
-Seeking treatment for depression and any co-morbid conditions is the best way at managing and treating negative symptoms through positive and healthy avenues as opposed to the maladaptive, instant-gratification type coping mechanisms that often lead to a whole host of complications and negative side effects.
+Seeking treatment for depression and any co-morbid conditions is the best way at managing and treating negative symptoms.
+Positive and healthy avenues, as opposed to the maladaptive, instant-gratification type mechanisms, promote healing.
 Entering a treatment center that provides IOP or PHP treatment programs can help someone build a solid foundation upon which a new life can begin.